Viva Questions Newton’s Rings Experiments B.Sc. Physics

 The key idea behind the Newton’s Rings experiment is the thin film formation between plane-convex lens and glass plate.
-Due to this thin film of air a path difference occurs in the waves which reflects from lower surface of the lens and the top surface of the glass plate.
-As a result of it they superimpose and develop the interference pattern.
-The intensity depends on the nature of pattern means it is constructive or destructive.
+Due to this thin film of air a path difference occurs in the waves which reflect from the lower surface of the lens and the top surface of the glass plate.
+As a result of it, they superimpose and develop the interference pattern.
+The intensity depends on the nature of the pattern means it is constructive or destructive.

 2Q.
-What do you mean by interference of two or more than two waves?
+What do you mean by an interference of two or more than two waves?

 3Q.
 What is the relation between path difference and phase difference?